-The dip is a classic upper body exercise.
-There were parallel bars installed in public schools before your parents were born.
-That’s how old school the dip is.
-It works the chest, triceps and shoulders.
-It’s a really good pectoral exercise since the muscle gets a nice stretch at the bottom.
-However, many people may not be even able to do a single repetition.
+The dip is a classic upper body exercise that works the chest, triceps and shoulders.
+It’s a really good pectoral movement because the muscle gets a nice stretch at the bottom.
+However, many untrained people may fail to do a single repetition.
 This tutorial will help you get your first dip.

-When you are doing dips you are lifting your whole bodyweight minus the forearms which stay put.
+During dips you are lifting your whole body minus the forearms.
 This means that if you are really fat, you are lifting something close to an elephant.
-The first thing you need to do is lose some of the extra weight.
-That will reduce the stress on your joints during the movement as well as help you get more reps with good form.
-To lose weight follow a basic exercise regimen and somewhat clean diet which promotes caloric deficit (your body should receives less energy than it burns)
+The first thing to do is lose some of those extra fat cells.
+This step will reduce the stress on your joints and help you get more reps with good form.
+To lose weight, follow a basic exercise regimen and a clean diet that puts you in a caloric deficit.

-The best way to get stronger for your first dip is by doing push-ups on push-up handles or some other device that allows you to go deeper at the bottom.
+The best way to get stronger for your first dip is to do push-ups on handles or some other device that allows you to go deeper at the bottom.
 The push-up works the same muscles as the dip but requires less strength.

-If you are not strong enough to do regular push-up with your legs straight, perform them on your knees and later on switch to the harder variation once you are strong enough.
+If you are not strong enough to do a regular push-up with your legs straight, perform them on your knees and later switch to the harder variation once you are strong enough.

-Note: Don’t do triceps dips on a bench with your arms behind you since the movement places too much stress on your shoulders and your are risking impingement and rotator cuff issues.
+Note: Don’t do triceps dips on a bench with your arms behind you.
+This movement places too much stress on your shoulders.
+You are risking impingement and rotator cuff issues.